 - Coordinate project development and tasks across several teams

-SkySync enables organizations to migrate and classify data across systems.
+DryvIQ enables organizations to migrate and classify data with two-way sync across 35+ systems.
 It specializes in migrating system files, syncing data across storage platforms, and synchronizing hybrid data storage systems.

-SkySync can deliver solutions for migrating and syncing files on scale.
-Unlike Unito, SkySync can sync files between cloud applications as well as on-premises solutions, addressing enterprise clients as well as smaller businesses.
+This tool can deliver solutions for migrating and syncing files at scale.
+It can sync files between cloud applications as well as on-premises solutions.

 - Intelligently analyze, migrate, copy, and synchronize content at scale